ScriptCamilo/scriptcamilo/README.md

 <h1>Salut 🖖🏽</h1>

 I am a Software Enginieer student that loves the idea of a more secure and connected world.
-I use JavaScript as my main programming language and I have experience working with React, Redux and ContextApi. 🚀
+I use JavaScript as my main programming language and I have experience working with React and React Native. 🚀

 <img align="right" alt="GIF" src="./assets/github.gif" width="400px" />